meher12/programming-reactive-spring-webflux/README.md

    6. Click "replace" to confirm the extraction.
 ### 10. Unit Testing Functional Web
 - * Unit Test the POST endpoint for creating a new Review
+### 11. Bean Validations using Functional Web
+1. Adding the Constraint AnnotationMessages in the Review Document
+2. Validating the Bean using the Validator
+3. Unit Testing Bean Validation